‘Bayern’s ‘bloodbath’ should be Wenger’s Sargnagel’

 Die Welt did claim that, “Europe is astonished at the power of the Bavarians, their increase in the first half of the season, and the desolate constitutional Arsenal.
 10: 2 in two games - an exclamation point to international competition?”

-Bild did however poke fun at the work of some Arsenal fans on the Wikipedia page of Greek referee Anastasios Sidiropoulos - the man who “Arsenal fans saw the blame for the second 1: 5 disaster”.
+While Bild poked fun at the work of some Arsenal fans on the Wikipedia page of Greek referee Anastasios Sidiropoulos - the man who “Arsenal fans saw the blame for the second 1: 5 disaster”.

-“What made them angry was that the Greek had a double fight with Theo Walcott in the penalty area in the first half Xabi Alonso.
+“What made them angry was that the Greek had a double fight with Theo Walcott in the penalty area in the first half.
 In the penalty shoot-out for the Bavarians, however, he was very petty, with the whistle as well as with the whistle against Laurent Koscielny.

-“They therefore lived their frustration during the game on the English Wikipedia.
+“They (Arsenal fans) therefore lived their frustration during the game on the English Wikipedia.

 “An excerpt: ‘He became known in 2017 as the first blind referee in a Champions League game, while Arsenal Bayern.
 He was caught by a British journalist who was given a brown envelope by a well-known Uefa representative before the match.
 This would explain the extremely strange decisions made during the game.
 He and his assistant, who was behind the Arsenal goal in the second half, were now excluded from any European competitions.”